keywan-ghadami/jmespath.php/README.rst

 ============
-jmespath.php
+path expression language for php
 ============

-JMESPath (pronounced 'jaymz path') allows you to declaratively specify how to extract elements from a JSON document. *jmespath.php* allows you to use JMESPath in PHP applications with PHP data structures.
-It requires PHP 5.4 or greater and can be installed through `Composer <http://getcomposer.org/doc/00-intro.md>`_ using the ``mtdowling/jmespath.php`` package.
+*path expression language for php* allows you to use Jsonpath/JMESPath smoothly inside your expressions inside PHP applications with PHP data structures.
+It requires PHP 5.4 or greater and can be installed through `Composer <http://getcomposer.org/doc/00-intro.md>`_ using the ``?/?``(TODO release on packagist.org) package.

+It is based on JMESPath with some minor extensions to make it a powerful expression languange.

 .. code-block:: php